fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 #### Fobnail integration

-At this point, the [fobnail-attester](https://github.com/fobnail/fobnail-attester) application is strongly dependent on Linux.
+At this point, the [Fobnail Attester](https://github.com/fobnail/fobnail-attester) application is strongly dependent on Linux.
 Mainly due to the fact that its development took place on this operating system.
 Therefore, it is important that the created minimal OS also has an integrated attester application.
 The main